 Service is provided within city limits.
-All trips outside of city limits must be taken using charter service (See Charter Service - Section III-4, page 11).
+Trips outside of city limits must be taken using charter service (See Charter Service - Section III-4).
+The only exception is for recreation trips which are provided up to a maximum of five kilometres outside of city limits.